 We use email for our main communication with parents in an effort to reduce the amount of paper that Westgate sends home.
-Parents/Guardians can expect to receive requests for permission for out of school activities via Permission Click, order forms for Parent Association fundraisers, instructions for online registration for Parent/ Teacher Interviews, weekly reminders of upcoming events, etc. Please ensure that the office has your current and most used email address(es) and check them regularly to stay informed.
+Parents/Guardians can expect to receive requests for permission for out of school activities via Permission Click, order forms for Parent Association fundraisers, instructions for online registration for Parent/ Teacher Interviews, weekly reminders of upcoming events, etc. We utilize the Student Information System, Alma.
+Parents and students are able to access attendance records, course schedules, report cards and more in this platform.
+Please ensure that the office has your current and most used contact information.
+You can update this by contacting the office..

-Our Website
+Our Website A Westgate Website

-Westgate's website is a great source of information on everything from permission slips, sports schedules and weekly menus, to admission procedures and application forms.
+Westgate's website is a great source of information on everything from, sports schedules and weekly menus, to admission procedures and application forms.